emilpl/GCD_Project/README.md

 4) Appropriately label the data set with descriptive variable names.
 5) Create a second, independent tidy data set with the average of each variable for each activity and each subject.

-A single R script named run_analysis.R is included in this project.
 The script begins by reading the test and training data using the read.table() command.
 This is followed by merging the train and test data using cbind.
 Variable (column) names for this data were selected and copied from the features.txt file.
 The variable names are edited so they don't include special characters.
 The CamelCase style is applied to enable